-10.8 The sites allocated by the Authority in theLP2 assume a relatively low density of growth at around 19 homes per hectare.
+10.9 The sites allocated by the Authority in the LP2 assume a relatively low density of growth at around 19 homes per hectare.
 This is partly to protect local character but also to ensure that appropriate green infrastructure including sustainable drainage can be accommodated on site.
 Thematic policies are included in the LP1 to reduce flood risk, require sustainable management of surface water on site, restrict foul flows from non mains sewerage treatment unless no other treatment methods are available, and deliver improvement in water quality in the River Mease and other surface waters.
-These together with the requirement included in Policy H23 (Non-Strategic Housing Allocations) will ensure that sites do not have a significant effect on the water environment and manage flood risk on site.
+These together with the specific requirements included in Policy H23 (Non-Strategic Housing Allocations) to avoid developments that increase flood risk, maintain easements along watercourses within sites and provide betterment in respect of flood risk on previously developed sites will ensure that sites do not have a significant effect on the water environment.

-10.9 The Plan has sought to allocate previously developed sites where these are appropriate and around 160 homes will be on brownfield land, with a further 50 on a former minerals site which has been restored.
+10.10 The Plan has sought to allocate previously developed sites where these are appropriate and around 160 homes will be on brownfield land, with a further 50 on a former minerals site which has been restored.
 However around three quarters of the proposed development will be located on greenfield sites.